 Fundraising emails

-Thank you emails and donation confirmations
+Thank-you emails and donation confirmations

-Education and impact
+Education and impact messages

 Newsletters

-Event volunteers, sponsors, and partner stories
+Volunteer, sponsor, and partner stories

-Where are you directing your readers?
+Where are you directing your subscribers?

 When should you send emails?